 Muscle, Back, or Joint Pain/Aches

 This medication can be associated with joint or muscle aches and pains.
 If it is bothersome, it may be treated with medications.
 Be sure to discuss which pain relievers you can safely take with your oncology team, as these are not without their own side effects.
 Non-medical therapies, such as acupuncture, yoga, gentle stretching and exercise may also help reduce this side effect.

 Leuprolide acetate can cause depression.
-Contact your care providers if you develop depressive symptoms including irritability, lack of interest in normal activities, insomnia or hypersomnia (sleeping to much), changes in appetite, hopelessness and sadness.
+Contact your care providers if you develop depressive symptoms including irritability, lack of interest in normal activities, insomnia or hypersomnia (sleeping too much), changes in appetite, hopelessness, and sadness.

 Injection Site Irritation